MAKEUP ARTISTRY DIPLOMA PROGRAM

 Makeup Artist Instructor

 A Makeup Artist Instructor demonstrates the art of makeup including techniques in beauty, skincare, bridal, fantasy, special effects and lab techniques.
-An Instructor shares their passion of makeup artistry and teaches valuable tricks of the trade to up-and-coming makeup artists for all facets of the industry.
+An Instructor shares their passion for makeup artistry and teaches valuable tricks of the trade to up-and-coming makeup artists for all facets of the industry.

 If you’re passionate about specific cosmetic brands, you can represent them by working on-call as a demo artist.
 It’s a chance for you to perform makeovers on clients using that brand’s products, often in a department store or retail setting.